 Name of argument being checked.
 This is used in error messages.
 The label of the expression passed as

-is taken as default.- call
+xis taken as default.- call

 The execution environment of a currently running function, e.g.

-.
+caller_env().
 The function will be mentioned in error messages as the source of the error.
-See thecall
+See thecallargument ofabort()for more information.

 Value

-throws a typed error (see section on error types) or returns x
+throws a typed error (see section on error types) or returns x,

 invisibly.